bravesoftdz/screensaverkit/README.md

 ## License

-ScreensaverKit is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+ScreensaverKit is licensed under the MIT License.
+See [LICENSE](LICENSE.md) for details.